danmunn/redmine_dmsf/README.txt

     {{dmsf(17)}} link to file with id 17
 DMSF file id can be found in link for file download.

+There is possibility to link DMSF folders from Wiki entries:
+    {{dmsff(17)}} link to folder with id 5
+DMSF folder id can be found in link for folder opening.

 You can also publish Wiki help description.
 In file <redmine_root>/public/help/wiki_syntax_detailed.html include after document link description:
 <ul>